arrow

 Android app development tools: Android Studio

-Java is a seasoned computing language used for web development, Big Data, and more.
-Open-source libraries and technologies reduce development and deployment times for software developers.
-Mobile teams prefer it because:
+#1.
+Java is a seasoned computing language used for app developing software projects, Big Data, and more.
+Open-source libraries and technologies reduce development and deployment times for mobile app developers.
+Teams prefer it because:

 • it’s highly secure;